 After a record-setting number of skiers visited Jackson Hole last year amid more than 500 inches of snow, the new lodge and terrain access hopes to also spread skiers out across the slopes, reducing crowds and increasing stoke.
 Which is not hard to find at Jackson Hole. - Stephen Sebestyen

-ON-HILL EATS Piste Mountain Bistro, which opened last season, will refuel you with grass-fed burgers and lamb loin.
+- ON-HILL EATS Piste Mountain Bistro will refuel you with grass-fed burgers and lamb loin.